varun2357/e-commerce-website/README.md

 For port i used 4000

-for DB_URI make a new cluster,give it ip permissions and the copy the id here.dont forget to replace <password> in the link
+for DB_URI make a new cluster in mongoDB and follow the instructions it recomends,give it ip permissions and the copy the id here.dont forget to replace \<password\> in the link

 ### Stride